alicht/intro-to-express/README.md

 ```

 Inside this file we need to move all of our route handlers for `quotes` and at the end of the file, we need to export our router:

+### Benefits of using express.Router():

+- Helpful in separating out concerns
+- Always has a dedicated handler to address any routes being requested.
+- Modularity, mountable, and helps keep things DRY

 ```javascript
 const express = require('express');